WHAT TO SEE AT THE CLAN JETTIES IN PENANG? WHAT IS ACTUALLY THE CLAN JETTIES? HOW MANY CLAN JETTY CAN BE VISITED IN PENANG?

 The Lim Jetty is the least crowded jetty though it is very charming too.
 There aren’t any shops nor restaurants, but it’s a good place to observe the locals’ daily life.

-We actually recommended to go there in the evening, sit by the seaside, enjoy the sea breeze, and watch the sunset.
+We actually recommend going there in the evening, sitting by the seaside, enjoying the sea breeze, and watch the sunset.

 Location of the Lim Jetty: here